personal finance | JANUARY 23, 2023

 August—Reassess Your Choices

 • Evaluate your insurance coverage.
-Review your insurance coverage levels, including life, health, disability, liability, auto, and property.
+Review your coverage levels, including life, health, disability, liability, auto, and property.
 Research and pursue any discounts you might qualify for.

 • Review your subscriptions.
 Are you using the subscriptions and memberships you have to their full advantage (e.g., subscription and streaming services, gym membership)?
 If not, reevaluate if you really need them.